-How to win your Gulag 1v1 | Warzone tips and tricks | Dexerto.com
+How to win your Gulag 1v1 | Warzone tips and tricks - Dexerto

 Tip 4: Be ready to go for the objective

-If you haven't managed to kill your opponent after the 15 second timer runs out, the Gulag is decided by who captures the flag in the very middle of the map.
+If you haven’t killed your opponent after the 15-second timer runs out, the Gulag is decided by who captures the flag.
+This appears in the very center of both maps every time around.
 If neither player captures the flag within the time limit, whoever has more health wins.

-However, you should know that touching the flag instantly regenerates your health to full, as an extra incentive for players to go for it.
+However, you should know that touching the flag instantly regenerates your health to full.
+This adds further incentive for players to try and claim it.
 Capturing the flag is pretty easy and happens very quickly, but you leave yourself vulnerable from multiple angles.
-An excellent option is to hold on to a lethal or tactical, and use it to cover your back when you're capturing.
+An excellent option is to hold on to a lethal or tactical.
+You can use it to cover your back when you’re capturing.

-Keep an eye on the timer throughout the round, because if you get on the flag before your opponent your chances of winning are instantly maximized.
-A lot of players forget this, and are left scrambling for mid-map when the timer runs out.
+Keep an eye on the timer throughout the round.
+If you get on the flag before your opponent, your chances of winning are instantly maximized.
+A lot of players forget this and are left scrambling for mid-map control when the timer runs out.

 Tip 5: Getting creative can be massively helpful